Compare performance, boot space, consumption and price in one view.

-The Renault Mégane (SUV) is powered by a Electric engine and comes with a Automatic transmission.
-In comparison, the Toyota Prius (Hatchback) features a Plugin Hybrid engine and a Automatic gearbox.
+The Renault Mégane (SUV) comes with a Electric engine and Automatic transmission.
+In comparison, the Toyota Prius (Hatchback) features a Plugin Hybrid engine with Automatic transmission.

-When it comes to boot capacity, the Renault Mégane offers 389 L, while the Toyota Prius provides 284 L – depending on what matters most to you.
-If you’re looking for more power, you’ll need to decide whether the 218 HP of the Renault Mégane or the 223 HP of the Toyota Prius suits your needs better.
+When it comes to boot capacity, the Renault Mégane offers 389 L, while the Toyota Prius provides 284 L – depending on how much space you need.
+If you’re looking for more power, decide whether the 218 HP of the Renault Mégane or the 223 HP of the Toyota Prius suits your needs better.

 The Renault Mégane stands out in the hatchback segment with its chic design and advanced technology features.
 Its interior offers a spacious and comfortable environment, providing both driver and passengers with a premium experience.
 Combining impressive handling with economical efficiency, the Mégane caters to those seeking style and practicality in their daily commute.